-This function resides in the OBF Client and in the Resource Server.
 The function provides the mechanisms for management and association of keys and algorithms between the Resource Server and the OBF Client.

-11.2.2 Authorisation Function
+11.2.2 Authorization Function

-The Authorisation Function resides in the Resource Server and validates if the OBF Client has the right to use the authentication for the requested application/service.
-The Authorisation Function hosts the repository of registered Third Party applications that can be permitted for use by the Device / User.
-The Authorisation Server maps the Application identities to the OBF_Token issued to the User by the Authentication Function.
+The function validates if the OBF Client has the right to use the authentication for the requested application.
+The function hosts the repository of registered applications that can be permitted for use by the Device / User, and also the mapping of the specific applications that are allowed to be used by a user / OBF Client.